symfony/symfony-docs/introduction/from_flat_php_to_symfony2.rst

 .. note::

-    The show ``show.html.twig`` template is left as an exercise: updating it should be really similar to updating the ``list.html.twig`` template.
+    The ``show.html.twig`` template is left as an exercise: updating it should be really similar to updating the ``list.html.twig`` template.

 When Symfony's engine (called the Kernel) boots up, it needs a map so